Vicky-Lind/SQLServer-Installation/README.md

 # SQLServer-Installation
-Guides &amp; documentation for installing SQL Server Express database and its main tools
+Guides &amp; documentation for installing SQL Server Express database and its main tools on Windows